iTSiolinux/iTSiolinux/README.md

-like linux more in readme.md
+like linux more in readme.md soon